OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

 ### How to close a Modal using its Identifier

-To close a modal on a specific behaviour you first need to declare the modal's `id` **during it's instantiation**.
+To close a modal on a specific behaviour you first need to declare the modal's `id` **during its instantiation**.
 This way you're able to identify which modal you wish to close, because in the OMNIA Platform you can open multiple modals at once.

 So, before opening the modal on a `UI Behaviour`, we recommend to create a **Universally Unique Identifier (UUID)** to differ modals from each other and be _certain_ that identifier isn't used in another instance.
 For that, use the following Javascript code logic: